 Earn two nursing degrees in four years!

 SUNY Poly has a unique Joint Articulation Partnership with St. Elizabeth College of Nursing (SECON) for students who want to earn an A.A.S. degree and a B.S. degree with a major in Nursing.
 The goal of this partnership is to deliver a strong educational foundation developed during your first (freshman) year at SUNY Poly.
 Your educational foundation will be coupled with a hands-on learning approach by enrolling in your second and third year at St. Elizabeth College of Nursing (SECON) where you will complete over 590 hours of clinical time and complete your AAS degree in Nursing.
-SUNY Poly course requirements are also threaded through years two and three.
 You will return to SUNY Poly for year 4 and complete your Baccalaureate degree (BS) in Nursing.

 Principles of nursing are explored and examined more fully within a wide variety of diverse patient settings while at SUNY Poly and SECON.
 Students must meet licensure, CPR and health clearance requirements upon admission and these must be maintained while enrolled at SECON or SUNY Poly.

-Computer compatible with the current Learning Management System, Blackboard.
+Computer compatible with the current ANGEL platform ( Blackboard ).
 Students may go to https://sunyit.sln.suny.edu/default.asp to check computer capabilities.
 Students must have a USB headset with microphone.
 A wired internet connection is preferred.
-An external computer camera is required for online proctored exams.

 All SUNY students must satisfy the following requirements.